 Tenure-Track Faculty Hiring 2022-2023

-The School of Computational Science and Engineering (CSE) in the College of Computing at the Georgia Institute of Technology invites applications for multiple openings at the Assistant Professor level (tenure-track); exceptional candidates at the Associate Professor and Professor level also will be considered.
-CSE focuses on foundational research of an interdisciplinary nature that enables advances in science, engineering, medical, and social domains.
-Applicants are expected to develop and sustain a research program in one or more of our core areas: high-performance computing, scientific and numerical computing, modeling and simulation, discrete algorithms, and large-scale data analytics (including machine learning and artificial intelligence).
+The School of Computational Science and Engineering (CSE) in the College of Computing at the Georgia Institute of Technology located in Atlanta, GA, U.S.A. invites applications for multiple openings for the position of Assistant Professor (tenure-track); openings for Associate Professor and Professor (tenured or tenure-track) are also available.
+All positions are full-time and are located in Atlanta, GA, U.S.A.
+The School of CSE focuses on foundational research of an interdisciplinary nature that enables advances in science, engineering, medical, and social domains.
+Duties of these positions include developing and sustaining a research program in one or more of our core areas: high-performance computing, scientific and numerical computing, modeling and simulation, discrete algorithms, and data analytics (including machine learning and artificial intelligence).
+Duties also include teaching undergraduate and graduate courses (classroom teaching), as well as providing service to the School, College and the Institute.
+A PhD degree is required by the starting date of the job, in a discipline relevant to the field of Computational Science and Engineering, including a degree in Computer Science, Mathematics, Engineering, or Science.

 All areas of research will be considered, especially scientific artificial intelligence (AI methods unique to scientific computing), urban computing (enabling effective design and operation of cities and urban communities), application-driven post-Moore’s law computing, and data science for fighting diseases.

 Applicants are expected to engage in substantive research with collaborators in other disciplines.
 For example, current faculty have domain expertise and/or collaborations in computational chemistry; earth sciences; biomedical and health sciences; urban systems and smart cities; social good and sustainable development; materials and manufacturing; and others.

 Georgia Tech is organized into six Colleges.
-The School of Computational Science and Engineering resides in the College of Computing along with the School of Computer Science, the School of Interactive Computing and the School of Cybersecurity and Privacy.
-Joint appointments with other Schools in the College of Computing as well as Schools in other Colleges will be considered.
+The School of Computational Science and Engineering resides in the College of Computing along with the School of Computer Science, the School of Interactive Computing, the School of Cybersecurity and Privacy, and the School of Computing Instruction.
+Joint appointments with other Schools in the College of Computing as well as Schools in other Colleges are possible.